Equivariant embedding of finite-dimensional dynamical systems: Introduction

-\emph{Acknowledgments:} Y.G. was partially supported by the National Science Centre (Poland) grant 2020/39/B/ST1/02329.
+\textbf{Acknowledgments:} Y.G. was partially supported by the National Science Centre (Poland) grant 2020/39/B/ST1/02329.
 M.L. was partially supported by the Israel Science Foundation grant No. 2196/20.
-T.M. was partially supported by the Israel Science Foundation grant No. 1052/18.
+T.M. was partially supported by the Israel Science Foundation grants No. 1052/18 and 985/23.
+We thank the anonymous referees for helpful comments.